 Sailing Session Rules and Recommendations

-Hawaii Kai Boat Club located along the marina fronting The Shack in Hawaii Kai Shopping Center at 377 Keahole Street, Honolulu, Hawaii 96825.
+Hawaii Kai Boat Club located along the marina fronting Island Brew Coffeehouse in Hawaii Kai Shopping Center at 377 Keahole Street, Honolulu, Hawaii 96825.

 Morning start time: 9:00AM